Financial stability, macro-prudential and resolution

 Paid registration fee is non-refundable.
 However, registrant substitution may be made up to 15 days before the start date of the course by contacting fbf@eui.eu.

-You can find all relevant information about the course venue at this link, including logistical details, the venue address, and a range of accommodation options to suit different needs.
+You can find all relevant information about the course venue (Badia Fiesolana) at this link, including logistical details, the venue address, and a range of accommodation options to suit different needs.

 For any questions, please contact us at fbf@eui.eu and/or noemi.epote@eui.eu.